AGBE - Agricultural Business and Econ

 AGBE 451RS Economics of Ag Policy: 3 Credits (3 Lec)

 PREREQUISITE: ECNS 301.
 (F) Senior capstone course.
-Consideration of the economic problems of American agriculture and of alternative solutions.
-Rigorous analysis of the causes and consequences of government programs (both past and present) on consumers, producers, and taxpayers
+Consideration of economic problems in American agricultural policy.
+Rigorous analysis of the history and consequences of agricultural policy on consumers, producers, and taxpayers

 View Course Outcomes: